Thomas Earle (American politician): Biography

 Thomas Earle was born in Leicester, Massachusetts in 1796, the son of Patience (Buffum) and Pliny Earle I. He was educated at Leicester academy.
 In 1817 he moved to Philadelphia, where he engaged in mercantile pursuits for a few years, but subsequently studied law and practiced his profession.
 He became distinguished also as a journalist, editing in succession the Columbian Observer, Standard, Pennsylvanian, Pennsylvania Freeman, and Mechanics' Free Press and Reform Advocate.
 In 1837 he took an active part in calling the Constitutional convention of Pennsylvania, of which he was a prominent member, and it is supposed that he made the original draft of the new constitution.
 He lost his popularity with the Democratic Party by advocating the extension of the right of suffrage to African Americans.

-He was the vice-presidential candidate in the 1840 presidential election; he ran on the Liberty Party ticket with James G. Birney.
-Although they pulled in less than seven thousand votes, their following became the germ of the Republican Party.
+He was a candidate for vice president in the 1840 United States presidential election on the Liberty Party ticket.
+Although the Liberty Party polled less than seven thousand votes, their following became the germ of the Republican Party.

 In 1837-1838 Earle was a delegate to the convention to revise Pennsylvania's constitution.
 There he was one of the strongest defenders of the black voting rights, along with Thaddeus Stevens.
 His defense of black voting rights was, however, unsuccessful.
 The new constitution included the word "white", formally disenfranchising blacks for the first time.

 He died in Willow Grove, Pennsylvania in 1849, aged 53.